MalcolmOdd/planner/README.md

 Sample Quarkus REST service that stores schedules as tasks and assignments.

+Warning: This service is meant as a demo/tutorial so it does not require any HTTP authentication.
+Authentication could be configured in the load balancer or application gateway, or added through CDI annotation if needed.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .